A monster was born in that evening fog, a monster that ate elves and humans and bears and anything that fell into its path.

 Then came Hastings.

-And then the woman — who he chased away..
+And then the woman — who he chased away.

+He felt the sting of the dark-haired man’s sword as the knight tried to cut him free from the lies of the witch.
 He heard the woman with a red cloak singing familiar songs, telling him to wake from the nightmare.

 Her magic stung him, filling his entire being with pain, until she died.
 Until he died.

-But he woke later, not dead.
 And today, many years later, Count Wolfram wielded the cane — his grandfather’s totem.
-He used it to beat back against the tendrils that reached for him for a while before he began to exhaust himself.
-They replenished themselves constantly.
-Bitterly he realized he had no elves or grandfather to save him.
+He used it again and again to beat back against the familiar black tendrils that reached for him.
+As he began to exhaust himself, he bitterly realized he had no elves or grandfather to save him.

 But as he faltered, he heard a familiar sound – a howling of wolves in the distance.